Skip to contents

 Value

-A list with signal_matrix, optionally rendered_ci, participants, img_dims, scaling, and rcicr_result.
+A list with signal_matrix, optionally rendered_ci, participants, img_dims, scaling, rcicr_result, and optionally group_ci (when group_by is supplied).

 Details